Diploma in professional and clinical hypnotherapy - intensive (module 1 NLP intensive)

 - Hypnosis - How to focus on an inner experience so that the external environment begins to fade.

-About June O'Driscoll
+Hosted by June O'Driscoll